INFINITE-KH/Python-Dataset/README.md

   What is the frequency of age, height and weight for all players

 Question 5:
-  How big is the average difference between value and wage off the players
+  How big is the average difference between value and wage of the players